Fortnightly household waste

 The grey wheeled bin is for household rubbish that cannot be recycled.

 Your bin lid must be closed and we do not collect any rubbish that is not placed securely inside the bin.
 Any waste not in the bin is known as side waste and will not be collected.

-Your bin must be placed out on the boundary of their property no earlier than the night before and by 6am on collection day and placed back in your boundary as soon as possible after collection to stop any obstruction to the highway.
+Residents should place their bins out on the boundary of their property no earlier than the night before and by 6am on collection day and placed back in your boundary as soon as possible after collection to stop any obstruction to the highway.